From the Inside (Linkin Park song): Music video

 The music video was directed by the band's turntablist, Joe Hahn.
 It takes place during a riot.
 In the middle of the riot are Mike Shinoda and Chester Bennington, who are shown singing during their respective parts.
 The rest of the band appears playing their instruments in the center of the town where the riot is taking place each time the chorus returns.
 The video is centered on a child who is abandoned by his guardian during the chaos.
 The child wanders around in the midst of the riot.
 Towards the climax the child screams, which knocks down the entire crowd and therefore stops the riot and all the rubble starts rising and eventually falls when the child runs out of breath.
 Near the end of the video, the child looks at the destruction, smiles, then screams again.

 The video was filmed in early September 2003, during the band's Europe '03 tour in Prague, Czech Republic.
 The making of the video can be found on LPTV ("Season 2") episode 4.

-As of December 2022, the music video for "From the Inside" has over 135 million views on YouTube.